derekshi/customerio_challenge/README.md

 1. The first solution should solve the basic constraints and be as simple as possible.
 Correctness and readability are the key requirements here.
 This solution can run all in memory, and isn't subject to any RAM constraints, and does not need to support restart or be fast.

-    source code for this solution is located at `/solutiona/main.go`
+    SOLUTION: source code for this solution is located at `./solutiona/main.go`.

+    Run the code (input file is hard-coded at top of the source code):

+    ```
+    go run solutiona/main.go
+    ```

+    You will find output `./data/summarya.txt`

 2. A second solution should extend the first solution, and support large datasets without keeping all data resident in memory.
     - There are resource constraints and your solution must not exceed them for any given dataset up to the maximums detailed below. **Your solution must not use more than 1GB of RAM and 10GB of Storage.** We will test this by running your solution on a 64-bit Ubuntu Machine with 1GB of RAM and a 100GB SSD.
 If your solution requires any installed applications (databases, caches, etc.) we will install with the OS defaults and we will not apply any tuning to the configuration.